CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/CorneliusPandrus/CorneliusPandrus.md

 1. Put his academic knowledge to test and either confirm or deny it's validity
 2. Discover new knowledge through investigation or experimentation.

-With both these goals, Cornelius plans to write a new book that he hopes will immortalise himself in the academic circles, and advance the theory of runecraft to new heights.
+With both these goals, Cornelius plans to write a new book that he hopes will immortalize himself in the academic circles, and advance the theory of runecraft to new heights.

 ## Backstory